Publications in peer-reviewed journals

 Abstract: Software-defined networking is finding its way into optical networks.
 Here, it promises a simplification and unification of network management for optical networks allowing automation of operational tasks despite the highly diverse and vendor-specific commercial systems and the complexity and analog nature of optical transmission.
 Common abstractions and interfaces are a fundamental component for software-defined optical networking.
 Currently, a number of models for optical networks are available.
 They all claim to provide open and vendor agnostic management of optical equipment.
 In this work, we survey and compare the most important models and propose an intent interface for creating virtual topologies which is integrated in the existing model ecosystem.

-- Víctor López, Rodrigo Jiménez, Óscar González de Dios, Juan Pedro Fernández-Palacios, “Control Plane architectures for Elastic Optical Networks”, Journal of Optical Communications and Networking (JOCN) accepted for publication (2017).
+- Víctor López, Rodrigo Jiménez, Óscar González de Dios, Juan Pedro Fernández-Palacios, “Control Plane architectures for Elastic Optical Networks“, Journal of Optical Communications and Networking (JOCN), Vol. 10 (2), pp. A241-A249 (2018).

 Abstract: Network operators have deployed optical transmission systems in their production networks for several years.
 The transport technology for fiber-optic transmission systems in backbone networks was Synchronous Digital Hierarchy (SDH).
 However, network operators start migrating such networks to deploy WDM systems to improve the utilization of the fibers.
 Network operators can migrate to 100Gbps solutions that can cope with the medium-term bandwidth needs.
 However, when evolving towards 400Gbps or 1Tbps, the utilization of the optical spectrum is less efficient if the fix grid schemas are maintained.